 It also offers a way to add Artificial Intelligence (AI) technology into your applications and combine them in creative ways to come up with new solutions.

 AI options include speech recognition, real-time language translation, and a recommendation engine.

 - Easily connect SaaS, cloud, and on-premise applications

 - Rapidly create new APIs from existing enterprise data or applications

 Best Future-Proofed Data Integration Platform

 WhereScape is a platform that helps IT organizations of all sizes leverage automation to design, develop, deploy, and manage data infrastructure faster.
-With it, you can accelerate the delivery of meaningful data on an easy to use platform.
+With it, you can accelerate the delivery of meaningful data on an easy-to-use platform.

 More than 700 customers worldwide rely on WhereScape automation to eliminate hand-coding and other repetitive, time-consuming aspects of data infrastructure projects.

-The platform will help you deliver warehouses, lakes, vaults, and marts in mere days or weeks instead of months or years.
+The platform will help you deliver warehouses, lakes, vaults, and marts in days or weeks instead of months or years.